January 1st marks not only a new year, but the first day in which legal recreational marijuana will be available in California.

-You and your friend decide to kick off 2018 by purchasing some recreational marijuana.
+You and your friend decide to kick off the new year by purchasing some recreational marijuana.
 You both drive down to the dispensary and then drive back to your friend’s place to use it.

 Marijuana is treated in the same manner as alcohol.
 When you smoke, vape, and/or consume marijuana, you are considered to be “under the influence.”
 Currently, there is no reliable method to indicate when a person is “too stoned” to drive.
 Consider, though, that experiencing any effects from marijuana impairs your ability to drive, a fact that many people are unware of.